aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 ## Triggers

-For the triggers we will not be using them for this workshop.
-If you needed to add things custom logic for pre-authentication, pre-signup, post authentication, or post account confirmation you would configure those triggers here to initiate lambda functions.
+For the triggers you will not be using them for this workshop.
+If you needed to add things such as custom logic for pre-authentication, pre-signup, post authentication, or post account confirmation you would configure those triggers here to initiate lambda functions.

 A good example of taking advantage Cognito triggers are after a user confirms their account you could have default user settings record created in a backend database.